RightToPrivacy/wipri/README.md

 wipri generated mac addresses use valid OUI's (unlike many mac randomizations).
 See below for why.

-If using a Pinephone I suggest selecting -p for home, -P for out.
+If using a Linux phone / device, I suggest selecting -p for home, -P for out.
 To mimic an iPhone/Android phone: one of the most common devices around. -p for static (w/mac checking to prevent leaks), -P for continually changing Apple/Android mac at continuously changing times/mac addresses.
 For even more broad randomization use -r for continuously changing randomization at continuously changing randomized times (all brands) or -i for static random mac identity

 ### Why does wipri use valid OUI's?

-One documented method of tracking down a devices' 'real mac address' includes cancelling/striking out all mac addresses with an invalid/nonexistent OUI preface.
+One documented method of tracking down a devices' 'real mac address' includes cancelling/striking out all mac addresses with an invalid/nonexistent OUI preface (common problem with other built in mac randomization options).

 From here one can narrow down from false OUI's.
 Wipri avoids this issue by using OUI lists (all brands). wipri is argument/flag based, to more easily allow you to incorporate wipri commands into scripts.
 Run wipri command anytime you need privacy or (optionally) or use the install.sh script to install